TASMANIAN POLICE GAZETTE name changes

 The Kid Motion Picture © MCMXXI Charles Chaplin

 TASMANIAN POLICE GAZETTES

-In 1884, the Colonial Government of Tasmania changed the name of its weekly police gazette from Tasmania Reports of Crime For Police Information (and the alternative – Information for Police) which was published by the government printer James Barnard dating back to its first appearance in 1861 (see Archive Office Tasmania POL709): -
+In 1884, the Colonial Government of Tasmania changed the name of its weekly police gazette to Tasmania Police Gazette for Police Information Only.
+The cover of each issue prior to 1884 was headed Tasmania Reports of Crime For Police Information (and the alternative – Information for Police) which was published by the government printer James Barnard dating back to its first appearance in 1861 (see Archive Office Tasmania POL709): from this in 1874,

-In this notice from page 78 of the 21st May 1875 issue, Thomas Nevin is listed assisting police with the arrest of William Graves.
-See this article, and the possible “Special Photograph“( a term used by the NSW police of casual photographs taken of offenders prior to their official mugshot- see Peter Doyle, Crooks Like Us 2009) which Nevin took of a man answering Grave’s description.
-In the same issue and on the same page are the names of several other prisoners whom Nevin photographed, and whose photographs are still extant (John Jones, Fitzpatrick, and Robinson see cdvs below).
+In this notice from page 78 of the 21st May 1875 issue of the Tasmanian police gazette, Thomas Nevin is listed assisting police with the arrest of William Graves.
+See this article, and the possible “Special Photograph” which Thomas Nevin took of a man answering Graves’ description.
+The term “Special Photograph” was used by the NSW police to describe casual photographs taken of offenders prior to their official mugshot, a superb collection of which was published in Peter Doyle’s Crooks Like Us (2009).
+In the same issue (21 May 1875) and on the same page are the names of several other prisoners whom Nevin photographed, and whose photographs are still extant (Elijah ELTON alias John Jones, alias Jack Flash; Samuel or George ROBINSON; and Henry Fitzpatrick – see cdvs below).

 Photographed by Thomas Nevin at the Hobart Gaol 24 November 1874

 This prisoner was transported as Elisha NELMES on the Emily 1 in 1842.
 Prison and police administrators used the name Elijah ELTON up to his death in 1883 on official records, and recorded as well his other aliases John Jones, Thomas Turner, and the moniker Flash Jack.